Thermal Ringdown of a Kerr Black Hole: Overtone Excitation, Fermi-Dirac Statistics and Greybody Factor: Discussions and Conclusions

 It also implies that ringdown GW signals would include a footprint of the holographic nature of Kerr black holes, i.e., the correspondence between a many-body Fermi system and the free oscillation of a Kerr black hole.
 A well-known proposal relevant to this is the Kerr/CFT correspondence \cite{Guica:2008mu}.
 As a supporting evidence of the Kerr/CFT, the cross section of a near-extremal black hole agrees with the dual CFT prediction.
 The Matsubara frequencies of the retarded Green's function of the dual CFT also agrees with the Kerr QN modes \cite{Bredberg:2009pv,Chen:2010ni}

-where $(l,m)$ is the label of an angular mode, $n$ is an overtone number, $\Omega_{\rm H}$ is the horizon frequency, and $T_{\rm H}$ is the Hawking temperature.
+where $(l,m)$ is the label of an angular mode, $n$ is an overtone number, $\Omega_{\rm H}$ is the horizon frequency, and $T_{\rm H}$ is the Hawking frequency.
 We here consider the perturbation of the gravitational field that is a spin-2 field and follows the Bose-Einstein statistics, but we found that the statistics of a black hole ringing apparently follows the Fermi-Dirac distribution.
 It implies that there might exist a supersymmetric relation between the degrees of freedom of gravitational field and those of a black hole ringing.
 The thermal or holographic nature of rotating black holes can be testable without extracting overtones from GW data, and searching for the Boltzmann distribution in the spectrum of ringdown may put it to the test.
 The existence of near-extremal black holes has been reported in, e.g., Ref. \cite{Reynolds:2020jwt} (for a theoretical modeling, see \cite{Bustamante_2019}) and the ringdown signals emitted from those holes would be observable in the next-generation GW detectors, e.g., Laser Interferometer Space Antenna (LISA).

 As possible future works, it will be important to include the self force of the plunging particle to beyond the extreme mass ratio.
 Also, it is important to study how sensitive the Fermi-Dirac statistics of GW ringdown is with respect to the orbital angular momentum or the initial kinetic energy of the plunging particle.
 It is also interesting to study ringdown emission with other spin-fields, e.g., scalar, vector, or Fermi fields, to see if they exhibit the would-be Fermi degeneracy in the spectra of ringdown.
 The detectability of the excitation of overtones or Boltzmann distribution with LISA will be studied elsewhere.
+The measurement of the Boltzmann distribution at higher frequencies of ringdown GW spectra emitted by black holes would enable us to read their mass and angular momentum without extracting their QN frequencies out of GW data, which may be another interesting direction to test general relativity.